MayamaTakeshi/redmine_rt/README.md

 Video demonstration:
 https://www.youtube.com/watch?v=XiHFAhs5o5M&feature=youtu.be

-UPDATE: the webextension is outdated and the mozilla and goggle stores will eventually remove it for no compliance with new policies.
+UPDATE: the webextension is outdated and the mozilla and google stores will eventually remove it for no compliance with new policies.
 Consider it unavailable for the time being.